tldr-pages/tldr/pages/common/docker-login.md

 `docker login --username {{username}}`

-- Log into registry with username and password:
+- Log into a registry with username and password:

 `docker login --username {{username}} --password {{password}} {{server}}`